CyrilleMesue/Rapid-CNS2_nf/README.md

 4. Monitor pipeline progress and access results in the specified output directory.

+## Sequencing
+This pipeline analyses CNS tumour data generated through Nanopore adaptive sampling using [ReadFish](https://github.com/LooseLab/readfish) or adaptive sampling on MinKNOW.
+It is compatible with data generated on MinION, GridION and PromethION

+## Contributions
 Contributions are welcome!
 If you encounter any issues, have suggestions for improvements, or would like to contribute new features, please open an issue or pull request on this repository.

 ## License